data-max-hq/dog-breed-classification-ml/README.md

 - **Docker Compose**

-1. Open the project directory in terminal and type:
+1. Open the project directory in terminal and type
     ```bash
     make requirements
     ```
-2. Train the model (only once):
+2. Train the model (only once)
     ```bash
     make local-train
     ```